Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/README.rst

 .. _readme:

-Linux kernel release 5.x <http://kernel.org/>
+LinaOS kernel release 5.x <http://kernel.org/>
 =============================================

-These are the release notes for Linux version 5.
+These are the release notes for LinaOS version 5.
 Read them carefully, as they tell you what this is all about, explain how to install the kernel, and what to do if something goes wrong.

-What is Linux?
+What is LinaOS?
 --------------

-  Linux is a clone of the operating system Unix, written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
+  LinaOS is a clone of the operating system Unix, written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
 It aims towards POSIX and Single UNIX Specification compliance.